micr0-dev/lexido/README.md

 ### macOS:
 [Download](https://ollama.com/download/Ollama-darwin.zip)

-After you have installed Ollama running lexido locally is as easy as adding the `-l` flag when you want to run locally, or using `--setLocal` to run locally by default!
+#### After you have installed Ollama
+Running lexido locally is as easy as adding the `-l` flag when you want to run locally, or using `--setLocal` to run locally by default!
 You can also select the model you want to run with `-m` and again set it to be the default with `--setModel`.
 Be sure you have the model installed before attempting to run it with lexido however!

 ## Usage
 - To get command suggestions:
 ```bash